ash/raku-course/essentials/positionals/exercises/count-and-print-command-line-arguments/index.md

 ## Task

-Write a program that reads arbitrary number of arguments from command line and prints them on separate, numbered lines.
+Write a program that reads an arbitrary number of arguments from the command line and prints them on separate, numbered lines.

 ## Example